RecList/reclist/README.rst

 -----------

 If you want to see *RecList* in action, clone the repository, create and activate a virtual env, and install the required packages from root.
+If you prefer to experiment in an interactive, no-installation-required fashion, try out our `colab notebook <https://colab.research.google.com/drive/1Wn5mm0csEkyWqmBBDxNBkfGR6CNfWeH-?usp=sharing>`__.

 Sample scripts are divided by use-cases: similar items, complementary items or session-based recommendations.
 When executing one, a suitable public dataset will be downloaded,